Crisis and Emergency Preparedness

 Crisis Response Readiness of Schools

 School Board policies and the division’s “Crisis Management Plan” are in place to ensure staff and students’ safety through nationally recognized best practices to identify, manage, and resolve school crises.
-The “Crisis Management Plan” outlines guidelines for staff and students on how to respond to school crises with the deployment of the Crisis Response Team and support of first responders.
+The “Crisis Management Plan” outlines guidelines for staff and students on how to respond to school crises with the deployment of the Crisis Response Team and the support of first responders.

-Critical incident teams including school counselors, school social workers, nurses, and psychologists stand ready to assist schools with the social/emotional needs of students and staff during and after emergencies.
+Critical incident teams, including school counselors, social workers, nurses, and psychologists, stand ready to assist schools with students' and staff's social/emotional needs during and after emergencies.

 Keeping Informed Through Crisis/Emergency Messages